-We want to do this action lots of times, so we will use the replicate command
+To do this same action lots of times, use the replicate command

 '''

-a <- replicate(10000,max(runif(2)))
+a <- replicate(10000, max(runif(2)))

-hist(a,breaks=20,freq=FALSE)
+hist(a, breaks = 20, freq = FALSE)

 '''

 Sketch the resulting density estimate.

 - What is the range of the density (the y-axis)? - Now generate an equal number of random variables that is the maximum of three independent uniforms, and sketch the resulting histogram. - Another useful function is sum.
 Try the following.